Skip to main content

 Why Levels Break

 Declining volume on bounces.
-If each bounce off support comes with less volume than the last, buying conviction is fading.
-Less volume on the reaction means less commitment from buyers.
+If each bounce comes with less volume than the last, buying conviction is fading.

 Slower approaches.
-A fast, sharp drop into support often produces a strong bounce because the sudden move triggers limit orders and catches shorts off guard.
-A slow, grinding descent into support is more dangerous.
-It gives traders time to pull their orders or move them lower.
-The slow grind eats away at the level before it even arrives.
+A fast drop into support triggers limit orders and catches shorts off guard.
+A slow, grinding descent gives traders time to pull their orders.
+The grind eats the level before it even arrives.

-None of these signals mean a breakdown is guaranteed.
-But when you see two or three of them at the same level, be cautious.
-The crowd defending that zone is thinning out.
+None of these signals guarantee a breakdown.
+But when you see two or three at the same level, the crowd defending that zone is thinning out.

 Now that you know where to look for reactions and how to grade their strength, the next lesson covers trendlines and channels.
 Trendlines connect multiple S/R points into a directional framework and answer the question that horizontal levels can't: is the market moving up, down, or sideways?